Page Title

 Peter Dymock

-Between the ages of 12 and 24, a number of fundamental, sometimes challenging changes are taking place in the brain, and as such, adolescence is often misunderstood as a period of recklessness, impulsivity and immaturity.
+Between the ages of 12 and 24, a number of fundamental, sometimes challenging changes are taking place in the brain, and adolescence is often misunderstood as a period of recklessness, impulsivity and immaturity.
 But what if the teenage years were an opportunity to lay the groundwork for a life of purpose and adventure?

 Steven Jacobson